hzget/hzget.github.io/neural_networks/bow.md

 1. [1, 2, 1, 1, 2, 1, 1, 0, 0, 0]
 2. [0, 1, 1, 1, 0, 1, 0, 1, 1, 1]

+We can think of BoW as a sum of all one-hot-encoded vectors for individual words in the text.

 We can then take a vector and its label as a sample for training a classifier

+## Drawbacks

+### not memory-efficient

+BoW explicitly converts from low-dimensional positional representation vectors into high-dimensional sparse one-hot representation.

+Solutions: embedding

+### frenquency

+In BoW representation, word occurrences are evenly weighted, regardless of the word itself.
+However, it is clear that frequent words, such as a, in, etc. are much less important for the classification, than specialized terms.
+In fact, in most NLP tasks some words are more relevant than others.

+Solutions: Term Frequency Inverse Document Frequency TF-IDF

+### word independency

+Each word is treated independently from each other, i.e. one-hot encoded vectors do not express any semantic similarity between words.

+Solutions: embedding, ...

+### word ordering

+Solutions: Ngram, ...

 ## Text Classification via BoW